graciemcguire/phase-4-data-structures-singly-linked-list/README.md

       @tail = self.tail
    end

-   def add(letter)
+   def push(letter)

-      # create a new node, if there are no nodes in our singly linked
+      # Create a new node, if there are no nodes in our singly linked
       # list already, we will assign this new node to be the head.
       this_node = Node.new(letter)